Moham3d-3ssam/DermaVision/README.md

 # DermaVision

-DermaVision is a deep-learning project for **skin disease image classification**.
-It provides an easy-to-use interface where users can upload a skin image and receive a predicted disease class with confidence.
+DermaVision is an AI-based system for detecting skin diseases using both medical images and patient metadata.
+Users upload a skin image and provide relevant metadata.
+The uploaded image is analyzed by a CNN to extract visual features, while the metadata is processed by an ANN to learn clinical and patient-related patterns.
+The final prediction is generated using an ensemble meta-learning late-fusion approach that combines information from both models to improve accuracy and robustness.

 ## Live Demo